alexolivier/backupsql/README.md

 # BackupSQL
-unRaid docker to backup KODI SQL database
+unRaid docker to backup a SQL DB
-Version 0.2